oat-sa/taohub-articles/articles/Frontend/frontend.md

 ### Format and linting

 Please configure your IDE or development editor to support :

- - JavaScript ES5 and ES2015+ style
+ 1. JavaScript ES5 and ES2015+ style
+ 2. CSS, SASS, HTML, Handlebars templates, etc.
- - [EsLint](https://eslint.org), the configuration is available in [Github](https://github.com/oat-sa/tao-core/blob/master/views/build/.eslintrc.json) or under the folder `tao/views/build`
+ 3. [EsLint](https://eslint.org), the configuration is available in [Github](https://github.com/oat-sa/tao-core/blob/master/views/build/.eslintrc.json) or under the folder `tao/views/build`
- - [EditorConfig](https://editorconfig.org/), the configuration is also available in [Github](https://gist.github.com/krampstudio/7fea73321d21865a2826583cf7997827)
+ 4. [EditorConfig](https://editorconfig.org/), the configuration is also available in [Github](https://gist.github.com/krampstudio/7fea73321d21865a2826583cf7997827)

+> The EsLint configuration is open to suggestion!
+Feel free to suggest updates.

 ### ES5 style

 Most of the TAO JavaScript code is written in ES5 for obvious and historical reasons.
 We will be able to migrate to ES2015+ code style, extension by extension using Babel.
 But if an extension or a project uses ES5 code, you should comply with it.

 Some of the code style rules :
- - prefer factories and closures over prototypes
- - always in strict mode
+ - always in strict mode : `'use strict';` in the upper scope
- - named function expressions for methods  `{ method : function method() }`
+ - named function expressions for methods :  `{ method : function method() }`
+ - name callbacks for easier debugging : `on('click', function buttonOkClickHandler(e){`
+ - references to the lexical scope are made using the `self` variable name
+ - hoisting should be reflected by variable declaration, ie. `var` on top.
+ - `Promise` is available to manage asynchronous flow.

 ### ES2015+ style